 Mulching potato plants with straw can also help to hide the potato plants for a time.
 It may also encourage the potato beetle’s predators to protect your plants.

+Now you know how to grow potatoes from a potato!
 Hopefully, this article gave you everything you need about how to plant sprouted potatoes, how to care for the plants, and how to harvest and store your bounty.

 You should also have enough information to avoid some of the more common problems with growing potatoes.